uwcartlab/webmapping/Chapter05/readme.md

 *   In Lesson 1, we introduce pseudocoding in support of scaling your proportional point symbols to your spatiotemporal dataset.
 *   In Lesson 2, we introduce the _pan_, _zoom_, and _retrieve_ operators that are well-supported in Leaflet.
 *   In Lesson 3, we describe the more involved process for implementing the _sequence_ controls to view your spatiotemporal data.
 *   In Lesson 4, we provide some background for implementing the remaining interaction operators introduced in class in a Leaflet slippy map.
-This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are required for Activity 6 and thus your Leaflet lab assignment.
-However, we encourage you to return to this lesson for the design scenario points in the Leaflet lab rubric or your final project if using Leaflet as the base technology.
+This material is <ins>_for your reference only_</ins>, as only _pan_, _zoom_, _retrieve_, and _sequence_ are included in the Activity 6.
+However, we encourage you to return to this lesson as you develop more complex interactive maps.

 After this chapter, you should be able to: